 Day 2: Architectural Riches of Ljubljana

 Today we'll take a walking tour through the heart of Ljubljana, including the colorful riverside market, the playfully Art Nouveau Dragon Bridge, and the town's lively main square dedicated to Slovenia's greatest poet, France Prešeren.
 We'll also enjoy seeing and hearing about the architectural adventures of native born architect Jože Plečnik along the way.
 The afternoon and evening are yours to wander around this lovely city, try one of the outdoor cafés along the river, and maybe hike up to the castle to enjoy the city view.
 No bus.
-Walking: moderate.
+Walking: light.

 Day 3: Slovenia's Lakes and Alps